top of page

 Reports keep surfacing that the ghosts of deceased people who were buried in the cemetery are wandering around.
 One of the most famous of these ghosts is Don Arcadio.
 Don Arcadio was a wealthy man who lived in 19th century Mérida.

-Many report that his ghost still wanders the cemetery near his grave.
-Some cemetery visitors say they have seen a kindly, elderly figure appear near Don Arcadio's mausoleum and that he is dressed in old, elegant clothes and often offers blessings and comfort to the living.
+Many say his ghost still roams the cemetery near his grave.
+Visitors have reported seeing a kindly, elderly figure in elegant old clothes near Don Arcadio’s mausoleum, quietly offering blessings or comfort to the living.

 LinkedIn Logo